-After taking a few private painting lessons, I enrolled and began classes as a freshman in the Fine Arts program at NOVA Community College for two years and then transferred to George Mason University where I continued in Studio Art program.
-Also during that time, I entered shows at the Torpedo Factory, took Life drawing classes, and worked as a volunteer in the Torpedo Factory Gallery in Old town Alexandria.
-Later I continued my studies abroad with Smithsonian trips to France, Italy, and Spain studying Cezanne, Monet, Vincent Van Gogh, and a favorite, Joaquin Baptista, Sorolla, a Spanish Impressionist.
+A few private painting lessons led to the Fine Arts program at NVCC for two years, followed by the Studio Art program at George Mason University.
+While pursuing my studies, I entered shows, took Life Drawing classes, and volunteered at the Torpedo Factory Gallery in Old Town Alexandria.
+Later, I continued my studies abroad with Smithsonian trips to France, Italy, and Spain, studying Cezanne, Monet, Van Gogh, and Sorolla – the Spanish Impressionist “painter of light.”

-The most rewarding learning experience was opening up my own business.
-The Studio at Opera Alley, a studio/gallery on Center Street in the middle of Old town Manassas.
-That was an amazing adventure!
+A highlight and an incredibly rewarding learning experience was opening The Studio at Opera Alley, a studio/gallery in Old Town Manassas.

-A memorable One Man Show, ”Visions of Mexico” at the Stewart Mott Residence and Office on Capitol Hill in DC. in 1997 was an exciting time.
+One of my most memorable shows was a solo opening, “Visions of Mexico,” at the Stewart-Mott Residence and Office on Capitol Hill in DC.

-For the past 3 years, I have been teaching semi-private classes in Pastel and Mixed Media and workshops in Acrylic painting, and Mixed Media.
-Currently I am dabbling in “surface textile design” using my artwork for textiles and or wrapping paper.
-Who knows,perhaps a book in the future?
+For the past 3 years, I have been teaching semi-private classes for all ages in Pastel and Mixed Media, along with leading workshops in Acrylics and Mixed Media.

 Currently, I am dabbling in “surface textile design,” using my artwork for textiles and wrapping paper, along with hand-dying and eco-printing on silk, cotton, and paper.